stfc/PSyclone/doc/developers.rst

 An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being coloured red for clarity.
-An example local numbering is also provided below the cells.
-Notice the local numbering ensures that owned cells have lower numbers than halo cells.
+An example local numbering scheme is also provided below the cells.
+Notice the local numbering is set-up such that owned cells have lower numbers than halo cells.

 .. image:: cells_distributed.png
 	   :width: 200